p2-inc/keycloak-themes/README.md

 - `_providerConfig.assets.logo.url`: URL of logo file that will be served as the `div.kc-logo-text.background-image`.
 Constrained to 150x150.
 - `_providerConfig.assets.favicon.url`: URL of the favicon

+#### Example CSS overrides

+There are 3 examples of CSS themes that can be loaded using the property above.
+They are in the `examples/` directory.
+You can either set these as the `_providerConfig.assets.login.css` Realm attribute, or, if you are using the Phase Two admin console theme, set them in the **Styles** -> **Login** section.

+* Consumer
+* Enterprise
+* SaaS

 ### Email theme

 The custom `ThemeProvider` installs one email theme called `attributes` which allows you to override any .ftl template (from base) using Realm attributes with the following key format: